jswelling/CMU-MS-DAS-Vis-S24/docs/assignment_maps_body.md

 You will need to read the following datasets in to Pandas DataFrames:
 * snowstorm_PA.tsv
 * PA_cities_counties.tsv

 This will give you weather data for the snowstorm of Jan 16 2022.
 Remember to use ```sep='\t'``` in your ```pd.read_csv``` commands.

-You will need to read the following shapefiles into GeoPandas GeoDataFrames:
+You will need to read the following geodata files into GeoPandas GeoDataFrames:
-* tl_2021_us_county.shp
+* tl_2021_us_county.zip
-* PaMunicipalities2022_01.shp
+* PaMunicipalities2022_01.zip

 These are available on Canvas, to avoid problems with large binary files on github.